MESH-Research/Pilcrow/docs/contributing/documentation.md

 Any pull request that contains changes to documentation will have a preview build deployed.
 These previews are a great way to share proposed documentation changes for feedback and review.

-Whenever a deploy preview build is triggered, the Netlify bot will comment on the pull request with a link.
-Follow this link to view the deployed documentation preview.
+Whenever a deploy preview build is triggered, the Netlify bot will comment on the pull request with a link to view the deployed documentation preview.

 ![deploy previews screenshot](./images/deploy_previews.jpg)